nulib-ds/dsgn-106/2-foundations-of-technical-and-professional-communication/2-foundations-of-technical-and-professional-communication-2.md

 The video [[Writing in the Workplace]](https://www.youtube.com/watch?v=JvAiE7owmeI&feature=youtu.be), shows interviews with individuals in STEM fields discussing the importance of communication skills in their fields.

-## What is TPC's foundation? {#what-is-tpcs-foundation .unnumbered}
+## What is TPC's foundation?

 ![](photos/3.png)
 <center></center>

-[\"Head of Aristotle.
-Vienna, Museum of Art History, Collection of Classical Antiquities.\"](https://www.flickr.com/photos/36551225%40N05/3403519465) by [Sergey Sosnovskiy](https://www.flickr.com/photos/36551225%40N05) is licensed under [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/?ref=ccsearch&atype=rich)
+*[\"Head of Aristotle.
+Vienna, Museum of Art History, Collection of Classical Antiquities.\"](https://www.flickr.com/photos/36551225%40N05/3403519465) by [Sergey Sosnovskiy](https://www.flickr.com/photos/36551225%40N05) is licensed under [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/?ref=ccsearch&atype=rich)*

 Technical and professional communication is grounded in **Rhetoric,** the ancient art and science of persuasion.
 Unfortunately, in the 21st century, rhetoric tends to be positioned as something separate from everyday communication.
 However, all human activities are rhetorical, whether or not we are conscious of it.